Skip to main content

 • Also in pharmacovigilance, for a particular disease outcome such as liver failure, it can be used to simultaneously evaluate if it occurs with increased risk among people exposed any of hundreds of pharmaceutical drugs, or groups of related drugs, adjusting for the multiple testing inherent in the many drugs evaluated.

-• In occupation disease surveillance, it can be used for a particular disease to evaluate whether certain occupations, or group of related occupations, are at higher risk to die from that disease.
+• In occupational health surveillance, it can be used for a particular disease to evaluate whether certain occupations, or group of related occupations, are at higher risk to die from that disease.

 It can also be used for data mining in other subject areas unrelated to disease surveillance or medicine.